bootdotdev/blog/content/affiliate-terms.md

 You may not issue any press release with respect to this Agreement or your participation in the Program; such action may result in your termination from the Program.
 In addition, you may not in any manner misrepresent or embellish the relationship between us and you, say you develop our products, say you are part of Boot.dev or express or imply any relationship or affiliation between us and you or any other person or entity except as expressly permitted by this Agreement (including by expressing or implying that we support, sponsor, endorse, or contribute money to any charity or other cause).

 You may not purchase products through your affiliate links for your own use.
 Such purchases may result (in our sole discretion) in the withholding of referral fees and/or the termination of this Agreement.

-## Payment schedule

-As long as your current affiliate earning are over $20, you'll be paid each month.
-If you haven't earned $20 since your last payment, we'll pay you the following month after you've crossed the threshold.

 ## Customer definition